Four more years of Trump could cause climate disaster, ex-UN chief warns

 Nominee

-Ms Figueres said a win for Democratic nominee Joe Biden in Tuesday’s election could be a game-changer in the global effort to de-carbonise economies.
+Ms Figueres said a win for Mr Biden in the election could be a game-changer in the global effort to de-carbonise economies.

 If elected, Mr Biden said he would spend $2 trillion over four years to escalate the use of clean energy in the transportation, electricity and building sectors, and pivot the US economy away from fossil fuels such as oil and gas.